tamucc-comp-bio/classroom_repo_2024/lectures/lecture05new.md

 <p>

 Consult the [Install R Instructions](https://github.com/tamucc-comp-bio/how_to/blob/main/install_r.md) in the [How to Set Up Your Computer for Computational Biology](https://github.com/tamucc-comp-bio/how_to/blob/main/howto_setup_computer.md) tutorial

+If you are using the launch HPC, then you already have R.

 ___
 </p>